stephanheilner/UIDevice-DisplayName/README.md

 # UIDevice-DisplayName

-displayName
+`displayName()`
-Returns a friendly name for an iOS device.
+Returns a friendly name for an iOS device, leaving out the specific type information (i.e. "iPhone X")

-displayModelName
+`displayName(includeType: true)`
-Returns a shorter friendly name for an iOS device by only including the device model (leaving out celluar type, i.e iPhone 5 GSM will be iPhone 5)
+Returns a friendly name for an iOS device, which also includes the device type (i.e. "iPhone X (GSM)")

 ## License